Can OTR Truckers Earn More As Owner Operators?

-According to Indeed, owner operators earn an average salary of $141,000.
-That’s more than double the average salary of an OTR trucker.
+According to a survey of 160,884 owner-operators, they earn an average salary of $220,591.
+That’s more than triple the average salary of an OTR trucker.

 But again, this is the average gross salary and you should not stop there.
-You should dig deeper to better understand what owner operators trucking operators are actually bringing home each week after expenses are taken out.
+You should dig deeper to better understand what owner-0perators trucking operators are actually bringing home each week after expenses are taken out.

-Of course, this will vary epending on how much they gross and their actual expenses.
+Of course, this will vary depending on how much they gross and their actual expenses.

 Does your truck need new tires?
 You’ll be the one paying for that.
 Need new brakes?
 Did you have some engine trouble on your last trip?
 All of these repairs will be paid for by you.

 Everything from oil changes to new tires and major repairs will come out of your pocket.

 Buying a Truck

 One of the biggest expenses that owner-operators have is their truck payments.
 New trucks will come with even higher payments.

 As a company driver, you rarely have to worry about taxes – the company takes care of that for you.
 However, as an owner-operator, you have plenty of taxes that you’ll be responsible for paying, including: